Voluntary Stewardship Program

-This web page provides electronic data and other information to support counties that are planning under the Washington State’s Voluntary Stewardship Program (VSP).
+We provide electronic data and other planning and mapping resources to support counties that are planning under Washington's Voluntary Stewardship Program (VSP).

-Ecology is interested in helping VSP watersheds achieve compliance with clean water requirements, and protect and restore critical areas.
-At this time, Ecology has limited capacity to engage with the multiple VSP work plans being developed this biennium.
-While we are not able to participate actively in VSP technical committees or routinely attend meetings, we can provide the following information and technical support for these critical areas.
+We are interested in helping VSP watersheds achieve compliance with clean water requirements, and protect and restore critical areas.
+At this time, we have limited capacity to engage with the multiple VSP work plans being developed this biennium.
+While we are not able to participate in VSP technical committees or regularly attend meetings, we can provide the following information and technical support for these critical areas.

 As well as:

 We also offer responses to specific technical questions and review sections of draft VSP work plans addressing Ecology's areas of expertise.
-Our email address for inquiries is: VSP.Coordinator@ecy.wa.gov.
+You can email us at VSP.Coordinator@ecy.wa.gov.

 Identifying Critical Areas

 Participating counties are required to establish a baseline to monitor VSP activities and implementation, stewardship activities, and the effects on critical areas and agriculture relevant to the benchmarks developed for the watershed.
-Creating maps that can be queried, using Geographic Information System (GIS) technology, to allow analysis of the data is very useful in accomplishing this task.
-Therefore, we have provided links below to available digital data that can be used to create the maps for the three critical areas listed above.
+Creating maps that can be queried and analyzed using Geographic Information System (GIS) technology can help accomplish this task.
+We have links below to our digital data for creating maps for the three critical areas listed above.

 The statutory date for identifying the baseline is July 22, 2011 and not all data are available in that year.
 VSP counties will likely be using the best available data to establish a baseline.